dailystory/docs/articles/push-notifications/index.md

 description: 'DailyStory Push Notifications'
 }
 # Push Notifications
-DailyStory Push Notifications enable you to create personalized and targeted messages sent to DailyStory [Contacts](/contacts) as part of a [Campaign](/campaigns).
+Use DailyStory Push Notifications to send personalized and targeted messages to your [Contact's](/contacts) mobile App.

 Push Notifications are a powerful tool.
 Use them to send personalized communication to people using your App.
 This can include: